iceamdeveloper/iceam/wp-content/plugins/bp-profile-search/readme.txt

 	<li>If in doubt, use the <em>Help</em> tab above the screen title</li>
 </ul>

 The form template works just like any other BuddyPress template.
-To override a form template, copy it to the 'buddypress/members' directory in your theme’s root, then edit the new copy according to your needs.
+To override a form template, copy it to the <em>buddypress/members</em> directory in your theme's root, then edit the new copy according to your needs.

 = Display a search form =

 After you build your search form, you can display it:

 <ul>
-	<li>In its target directory, using the option <em>Add to Directory</em> in the form settings</li>
+	<li>In its target directory, using the option <em>Add Form to Directory</em> in the form settings</li>

 	<li>In a sidebar or widget area, using the widget <em>Profile Search</em></li>